 The lodge which sits at 840 m (2755ft) has 42 rooms, with 100 beds, and also has two self-catering cabins.
 Several of the rooms are newly renovated in 2021.
 Some rooms have their own toilet en suite, while others share a toilet and shower in the common areas.
 The cabins each have their own toilet and shower.

-• Arrival
+Arrival

-To reach Kvitåvatn and to make your journey easier, we have included a return taxi transfer from Oslo Gardermoen airport direct to our accommodation.
-We expect to meet at about 1400 hrs and the journey time takes about 3h20.
+To reach Kvitåvatn and make your journey easier, we have included a return taxi transfer from Oslo Gardermoen airport direct to our accommodation.
+We expect to meet at about 1400 hrs and the expected journey time is 3h20.
 The departure time from the airport may be brought forward once we have everyone's travel details.
 If you are arriving by air we recommend you fly to Oslo Gardermoen Airport.
 If you choose to fly to Torp Airport it takes 2h20 by train to travel to the meeting point at Gardermoen Airport.

 Travelling to Oslo by Train: There are options for rail travel to Norway from all major European cities.
 For example from the UK you can overnight in Copenhagen, Denmark, however, there are many possibilities.
+The easiest way to book is via Rail Europe or The Train Line.
+If you're travelling from the UK or USA then take a look at the multi-day pass travel system provided by Eurail.
+If you would like to book each stage as an individual journey you can view the example given below which shows how to get from the UK to Copenhagen, in Denmark.

-Travel from London, England, to Brussels, Belgium using the Eurostar www.eurostar.com, these tickets can be purchased up to 6 months ahead of your travel date.
-From here you can book a train from Brussels, Belgium to Gothenburg, in Sweden, (Gotëborg) adding a stopover in Copenhagen, Denmark.
-For this you can use the German Railway website int.bahn.de.
-A full day on the train sees you arriving in Copenhagen for an evening walk around the city before dinner if you would like to use this as a stop over.
+Travel from London, England, to Brussels, Belgium using the Eurostar.
+These tickets can be purchased up to 6 months ahead of your travel date.
+Then book a train from Brussels, in Belgium to Gothenburg, in Sweden, (Gotëborg) adding a stopover in Copenhagen, Denmark.
+For this you can use the German Railway website.
+A full day on the train sees you arriving in Copenhagen in the evening.

-The final leg of your journey is from Gothenburg Central Station, in Sweden, to Oslo, Norway, and this can be booked using Vy the Norwegian rail network website www.vy.no.
+The final leg of your journey is from Gothenburg Central Station, in Sweden, to Oslo, Norway, and this can be booked using Vy the Norwegian rail network.
+All the trains have Wi-Fi, charging points and a restaurant car.

 Departure